C4Q/AC-Android/cohort_5.4/unit_05/05_03_path_and_query_app_from_scratch.md

 # Lecture

+Okay, you awesome fellows, you - you're ready for the "Real Deal".
+For the past few months, we've practiced completing specific tasks within a 3-hour period.
+This is no coincidence - we wanted to replicate an actual coding challenge experience from the real world.
+Well, guess what?!
+If you were able to complete the last two final assessments with passing grades - then you are definitely ready for today's challenge.
+If you've had a tough time passing the previous assessments, the following challenge will also be useful - since the assessments were sculpted in such a way where we'd be able to assess whether you've understood new topics.
+This challenge was sculpted in such a way so as to check whether an applicant is job-ready.
+This challenge is a great way to see the parts of code you'll still need to practice to be ready for actual coding challenges, rather than simply passing tests!
+The challenge is as follows:

 ## Weather app

 There are a number of free APIs available with weather forecasts.
 Your goal is to use one to create an app that shows the weather forecast for New York.